-MMS: The cookbook not only talks about food but also the whole concept about family.
-That’s important to you.
+MMS: The cookbook not only talks about food but also the whole concept of family.
 You said we’ve really have lost that in terms of coming together to eat.

 Smollett: I think it’s super important to sit around the table and have dinner and make that effort.
 For me growing up, it was where I learned so much and that is what I talk about in the book.
 It was where you learned how to have your voice and get your point across.
 We talked about politics, social events, and entertainment.
 Everything happened around the dinner table.
 We even talk in the book about how the table our mom built saved us from the 1994 earthquake in Northridge.
 We lived in the San Fernando Valley.
 Houses were knocked down.
 We lived under that table.
 After the earthquake, we slept under that table.
 It was a nine-foot butcher block table.
 That table was safer than anything.

 Smollett: I definitely give all praise and grace to my mom.
 As far as success, mental health, everything that keeps you functioning as a human being.
 In our household, there was no option to fight each other.
 If we would fight my mom would say kiss your brother and make up.
 She really instilled in us that all you have is family and that is so important.
 I think you can go anywhere if you know that you have your tribe that you can trust.
 My parents really believed in us and that is what breeds success in life.

 MMS: What are some of your future plans?

 Smollett: I am a producer/writer/actor and a chef.
 I have a lot of interests that I plan on pursuing.
 I would like to have a restaurant.
 I ultimately want to have grocery stores.
 I want to bring fresh produce and fresh ingredients to inner-city communities.
 I’m putting out a fleet of mobile grocery stores next year in the L.A. area.
 They’ll basically start at farms and drive out to different communities and parks.
 Hopefully, that will turn into brick and mortar grocery stores.